 Musical Theater majors will also study dance, while Shakespeare and Contemporary Acting majors study stage combat.
 Selection of emphasis classes is done on a first-come, first-served basis and is requested at enrollment.

 Inspired by Shakespeare The Intermediate Shakespeare program (sessions 3 and 4 only) provides all the same high quality training in acting, voice, movement, script analysis, and stage combat that contemporary acting majors receive, but the material rehearsed for performance on Final Sunday will be differentiated to allow each camper to tackle Shakespeare on his or her own terms.
 Those campers who are ready for the challenge of Shakespearean language will have the opportunity to perform work from the Bard’s canon, while others will perform modern language texts inspired by Shakespeare’s characters and stories.
 Shakespeare majors rehearse and perform in The Rose Theater.

 Theater students can complete their instructional day by choosing a Minor, allowing them to experience another area of interest while at camp.
-Go to minors for a complete listing of courses.
-Musical Theater majors are encouraged to enroll in either the Choir, Vocal Jazz Ensemble, or Dance minor.
-Students also have the opportunity to hear various performances presented as a part of Blue Lake’s Summer Arts Festival, as well as participate in recreational activities and other camp events.
+(For more information, visit Minors).
+Students also have the opportunity to participate in recreation, camp activities, and attend arts-focused educational events in the evening.